Bikeshed honeypots

 3 minute read

-If you’ve been around software long enough, there’s a good chance that you’ve heard the term “bikeshedding*.”
-Bikeshedding is the idea that given the opportunity, people will comment on a proposed idea, and that they will comment on the parts of the idea that they understand (not necessarily the parts that require the greatest scrutiny).
+If you’ve been around software long enough, there’s a good chance you’ve heard the term “bikeshedding.”
+Bikeshedding is the idea that, given the opportunity, people will comment on a proposed idea, and they will comment on the parts of the idea that they understand (not necessarily the parts that require the most extraordinary scrutiny).

 For example, if you propose building a bike shed, those interested in seeing the bikeshed built will dig their heels in on what color you should paint the shed, not its structure, size, or location.
 The idea traces back to a post on a Linux mailing list nearly two decades ago:

-Just because you are capable of building a bikeshed does not mean you should stop others from building one… because you do not like the color they plan to paint it… you need not argue about every little feature just because you know enough to do so.
+Just because you can build a bikeshed does not mean you should stop others from building one… because you do not like the color they plan to paint it… you need not argue about every little feature just because you know enough to do so.

 Parkinson’s law of triviality

-[It’s easy to imagine’] a fictional committee whose job was to approve the plans for a nuclear power plant spending the majority of its time on discussions about relatively minor but easy-to-grasp issues, such as what materials to use for the staff bike shed, while neglecting the proposed design of the plant itself, which is far more important but also a far more difficult and complex task.
+[It’s easy to imagine] a fictional committee whose job was to approve the plans for a nuclear power plant spending the majority of its time on discussions about relatively minor but easy-to-grasp issues, such as what materials to use for the staff bike shed, while neglecting the proposed design of the plant itself, which is far more critical but also a far more complicated and complex task.

 Honeypots

-If you’ve been around software long enough, there’s also a good chance that you’ve heard the term “honeypot”.
-Honeypots come in many forms from Tom Clancy novels to real-life KGB operations, but in computer security, a honeypot is essentially an electronic sting operation.
+If you’ve been around software long enough, there’s also a good chance you’ve heard the term “honeypot.”
+Honeypots come in many forms, from Tom Clancy novels to real-life KGB operations, but in computer security, a honeypot is essentially an electronic sting operation.

-A honeypot is something that looks attractive (and real), but is ultimately fictional and designed to ensnarl the attacker.
-You might, for example, add a field to a form that’s only visible to computers, in hopes of detecting automated submissions, or add an easily hackable but fake server to a network, in hopes of detecting intruders.
+A honeypot looks attractive (and natural) but is ultimately fictional and designed to ensnarl the attacker.
+You might, for example, add a field to a form that’s only visible to computers in hopes of detecting automated submissions or an easily hackable but fake server to a network in hopes of detecting intruders.

-Putting the two concepts together, if you know those to whom you’re presenting need to say something, and know the type of thing they’re most likely to say, why not then provide them with deliberate, low-risk opportunities to contribute?
+Putting the two concepts together, if you know those to whom you’re presenting need to say something, and see the type of thing they’re most likely to say, why not provide them with deliberate, low-risk opportunities to contribute?

 An old idea with a new name

 The idea of a “bikeshed honeypot” (as I’m calling it) isn’t new.
-The earliest reference I can find is an MSDN blog from 2005 where it’s called “The Admiral’s Pipe”, the idea being that Russian submariners would leave one fairly obvious pipe uncleaned prior to their admiral’s regular inspection.
-“The admiral would find this pipe, insist that it be cleaned and feel satisfied that he found a problem and not dig any deeper”, as one Microsoft manager put it.
+The earliest reference I can find is an MSDN blog from 2005 where it’s called “The Admiral’s Pipe,” the idea being that Russian submariners would leave one fairly obvious pipe uncleaned before their admiral’s regular inspection.
+“The admiral would find this pipe, insist that it be cleaned, and feel satisfied that he found a problem and not dig any deeper,” one Microsoft manager said.

-The idea resurfaced again in 2010 on a now defunct Stack Overflow thread (made popular by Coding Horror in 2012) as “a duck”, the legend of a game developer who perfectly animated the game’s queen character, then unceremoniously added an easily removable pet duck to every one of her scenes for the producer to criticize (and ultimately remove).
+The idea resurfaced again in 2010 on a now-defunct Stack Overflow thread (made famous by Coding Horror in 2012) as “a duck,” the legend of a game developer who perfectly animated the game’s queen character, then unceremoniously added an easily removable pet duck to every one of her scenes for the producer to criticize (and ultimately remove).

 Bikeshed honeypots in the corporate world